 Ms. Oachs teaches both in the classroom and online.
 Courses taught consist of content related to management tools and strategies, workflow and process redesign, data analytics, and US healthcare systems.
 Ms. Oachs is currently the undergraduate program director in the Department of Health Informatics and Information Management.

 Ms. Oachs is an active member of AHIMA and MHIMA and has served on the board of directors at both the regional and state levels.
 She was previously a commissioner on the Commission on Certification for Health Informatics and Information Management (CCHIIM), serves on the editorial board for Perspectives in HIM, and is a peer reviewer for the Commission on Accreditation for Health Informatics and Information Management education (CAHIIM).
 She has been a speaker at regional and state HIM association meetings as well as at AHIMA’s national educator’s conference, the Assembly on Education.
 She has been a co-editor for the 4th, 5th and upcoming 6th edition of the premiere HIM textbook, Health Information Management: Concepts, Principles and Practice.

 Ms. Oachs teaching philosophy is to bring theory and academic principles into practice successfully by teaching students to think analytically and critically in the practical setting.

-Brandon Olson is a Professor of Computer Information Systems and Director of the Master of Science in Applied Data Analytics and Master of Science in Project Management.
+Brandon Olson is a Professor of Data Analytics, IT, and Project Management and Director of the Master of Science in Applied Data Analytics and Master of Science in Project Management.
 His academic interests include data analytics, project management, IT strategy, knowledge management, systems thinking, and online education.
 Dr. Olson teaches courses that include data analytics, project management, capstone projects, and graduate capstone research.
 Dr. Olson serves as manager of the local outreach program for the Minnesota chapter of the Project Management Institute.
 In his spare time, he enjoys running, hiking, cross-country skiing, fishing, and reading.

 Jennifer Pilon is an Assistant Professor of Management at the School of Business & Technology.
 Her area of specialty is healthcare finance and accounting.
 Mrs. Pilon teaches courses include Financial Management, Income Tax Accounting, Investments, Commercial/Residential Real Estate, Financial Markets and Institutions.
 In her spare time, Ms. Pilon enjoys spending time at Island Lake, biking, skiing and being a mom!